dachiefjustice/vm-vulnlab/README.md

 2. **Deploy NodeGoat**: run `vagrant up --provision`.
 This will:
     - Create the application's directory in the VM (`/home/vagrant/nodegoat` in this case)
     - Prepare the application to be launched.
-    - Create start/stop scripts (`/home/vagrant/start-nodegoat.sh` and `/home/vagrant/stop-nodegoat.sh` in this case).
+    - Create application start/stop scripts (`/home/vagrant/start-nodegoat.sh` and `/home/vagrant/stop-nodegoat.sh` in this case).
 3. **Launch NodeGoat**: log into the VM's Virtualbox window (with `vagrant/vagrant` username/password), open a terminal and run `./start-nodegoat.sh`.
 This start script displays URLs to the running application and application's documentation, control-click to open them in the browser.
 Some applications might take a minute or two to finish setup the first time you launch them.
 4. **Use NodeGoat**: in the Kali VM, launch Firefox/Burp Suite/whatever tool and point it at the running application.
 5. **Stop NodeGoat**: when you're done using NodeGoat, open a terminal in the VM and run `$HOME/stop-nodegoat.sh`.
 Changes to the app are saved (if the app supports it).
 Then run `vagrant halt` from VM host shell.